JOHN 15

 If I had not done among them the works which none other man did, they had not had sin: but now have they both seen and hated both me and my Father.

 When the Old Testament prophets worked miracles, as they occasionally did, they were not demonstrating that they were one with God.
 They simply carried out His directions, and were given the power by Him to do the miracle.
-But when the Son worked miracles at passover time, John 2:23, He was showing Himself equal to the one who did signs in Egypt before the Israelites were brought out.
-When He healed the impotent man on the Sabbath day, John 5:8,9, He was affirming that just as God worked on the Sabbath, so did He.
+But when the Son worked miracles at passover time, for instance, John 2:23, He was showing Himself equal to the one who did signs in Egypt before the Israelites were brought out.
+When He healed the impotent man on the sabbath day, John 5:8,9, He was affirming that just as God worked on the sabbath, so did He.
 When He fed the five thousand, John 6:11, He was showing that just as God in the Old Testament gave them manna in the wilderness, so He could do the same.
-Just as God made man with eyes at the beginning, so could He give a man his eyesight back, perhaps by making Him eyes from clay, John 9:6,7,32.
+Just as God made man with eyes at the beginning, so could He give a man his eyesight back, perhaps by making him eyes from clay, John 9:6,7,32.
 And just as God quickened the dead in the Old Testament, so He can do the same, John 11:41-44.
 He was justified in saying, therefore, that they were works that none other man did, even though Moses and Aaron brought the plagues over the land of Egypt, and Elisha fed the prophets, and Elijah raised the dead.
 Elijah raised the dead because it was God’s will; Christ raised the dead because it was His will, and the Father’s, John 5:21.
 His Father worked miracles, and He did so “likewise”, verse 19.

 They had not had sin- here is the same expression as in verse 22.
 There it was in connection with the words He had spoken; here to do with the works He had done.
 This is to be expected, for His works were visible representations of His words.
 So the healing of the impotent man is expounded in the rest of John 5, and the feeding of the five thousand is explained in the rest of John 6.
-To see the works was to see an exposition of the words, and to not believe in the one or the other was to sin.
+To see the works was to see a demonstration of the words, and to not believe in the one or the other was to sin.
 It is not, of course, that before He came they were sinless, but that they had not had opportunity to commit the particular sin of rejecting His words and works.
 Now they have had that opportunity, and rejected Him, they stand convicted.

 But now have they both seen and hated both me and my Father- they saw the miracles, and they saw what He meant by His doctrine, but rejected both, and responded to them with hatred towards Him, which was the same as hatred towards His Father who was doing the works through Him.
-As He said, “but the Father that dwelleth in Me, He doeth the works”, John 14:10.
+As He said, “but the Father that dwelleth in me, he doeth the works”, John 14:10.

 15:25